Caleb-o/c3-cookbook/src/getting_started.md

 Since I'm writing this as a newbie to C3, there are bound to be issues or better ways to achieve things.

 ### Contributing to the book
 - Found a typo or an example does not work?
-[Create an issue here](https://github.com/Caleb-o/c3-cookbook/issues/new)
+[Create an issue](https://github.com/Caleb-o/c3-cookbook/issues/new)
 - Want to add more examples?
 [Create a fork](https://github.com/Caleb-o/c3-cookbook)

 ## Installing C3